inet-framework/inet-showcases/docs/wireless/ratecontrol/index.md

 <img src="throughput2.png" class="screen" width="850" /> <img src="bitrate2.png" class="screen" width="850" />

-The received packet count at <var>sinkHost</var> is 18366 for 'No rate control', and 35966 for 'AARFRateControl'.
+The received packet count at `sinkHost` is 18366 for 'No rate control', and 35966 for 'AARFRateControl'.

 ### Conclusion